Updated: Jul 19, 2022

 Like the others, this one can be adapted for all sorts of skills depending on the age of your students and what they are learning about.
 We have used times table fluency for our example.

 Check out this game in action here.

 Allocate a number to each colour and then choose a times table to work on.
 You then need to add the answers to the mat.
 For example, 8 times tables – The player that spins the spinner might say, ‘Put your right foot on 6x8’ and the other players need to find 48 etc.

 You could also use your twister mat as a human game board.
 Record answers on each circle and ask kids to find the answer to a question by standing on the numbered dot.
 For example: Find 3 +? = 10.
 The student looks for 7 and stands on the mat and waits to answer the next question.

-Instead of using the pictures to complete a puzzle, students need to rely on their number skills.
-This is a great way to recycle old puzzles and is a more engaging way for kids to work on fact fluency then answering the same questions over and over.
+Instead of using pictures to complete a puzzle, students need to rely on their number skills.
+This is a great way to recycle old puzzles and is a more engaging way for kids to work on fact fluency than answering the same questions over and over.